jutzig/github-release-plugin/README.md

 </servers>
 ```

+These credentials can be overridden by setting `username` and `password` as system properties.

 Thanks to a contribution from rowanseymour you can also use your API token by adding it as `<privateKey>` to your server definition in the `settings.xml`.

 The plugin is available on Maven central